XeroAPI/xero-php-oauth2-app/README.md

 ## docker-compose

-Run `docker-compose` in the root directory to launch a local server.
+Run `docker-compose up` in the root directory of this repository to launch a local server.
-The server will be published to port 8080:
+The server will be published to port `8080`:

     http://localhost:8080/

 The redirect URL will be `http://localhost:8080/callback.php`, which must be set in the configuration and within your Xeeo app.

+The local port can be changed through the `APP_HTTP_PORT` variable in the environment or set in `.env`.
+You may want to do this if port `8080` is already in use.

 ## License